"Culture and morale changed overnight! In under 2 months, we’ve had over 2,000 kudos sent and 80%+ engagement across all employees."

 Nine months before Rosa Parks, there was 15-year-old Claudette Colvin.
-On March 2, 1955, Colvin was forced to decide between giving up her seat on the bus to a white person or getting arrested.
+On March 2, 1955, Colvin was forced to make a decision between giving up her seat on the bus to a white person or getting arrested.

 "All I remember is that I was not going to walk off the bus voluntarily."

-Colvin's decision to remain seated came after learning about trailblazers like Sojourner Truth and Harriet Tubman: Women who challenged the laws.
+Colvin's decision to remain seated came after learning about trailblazers like Sojourner Truth and Harriet Tubman: Women who challenged the laws with confidence.
 The bus boycott pioneer was inspired to stand her ground.
-Colvin's decisive action and strategic thought process spearheaded one of the most transformative movements in America.
+Colvin's conviction and decisive action spearheaded one of the most transformative movements in America.

 Decisiveness means coming to a firm conclusion quickly and effectively.
-As simple as that definition is, there is immense power in decision-making.
-We saw how CEO Mary Barra's decisive actions helped General Motors endure some major setbacks.
+As simple as that definition is, there is immense power in good decisions.
+We saw how CEO Mary Barra's decisiveness and action helped General Motors endure some major setbacks.

-Take a look at how author Benedikt Ahlfeld's approach to making decision led him around the world and into the business world.
+Take a look at how author Benedikt Ahlfeld's decision making process led him around the world and into the business world:

 Listen.
 Keep your eyes peeled and ears open.
 Observation gives you the opportunity to learn from a wide range of perspectives and gain knowledge to make an informed decision.